Loading...

 Portion Control

-Combine sweet cherries with a source of protein or healthy fats, such as a handful of almonds, Greek yogurt, or cheese.
-This combination can slow down the absorption of sugars.
+Combine sweet cherries with a source of protein, such as a handful of almonds or a piece of cheese.
+Protein can help slow down the absorption of sugar.

 healthspan-mbl